ipcjk/ixgen/Readme.md

     ixgen:
     -api string
-    	use a differnt server as sources instead local/api-service. (default "https://www.peeringdb.com/api") -apiservice
+    	use a differnt server as sources instead local/api-service. (default "https://www.peeringdb.com/api") -buildcache
-    	create a local thread for the http api server that uses the json file as sources instead peeringdb.com/api-service. (default true)
-    -buildcache
     	download json files for caching from peeringdb -cacheDir string
     	cache directory for json files from peeringdb (default "./cache") -exchange string
-    	only generate configuration for given exchange, default: print all -listenapi string
+    	only generate configuration for given exchange, default: print all -exit
+    	exit after generator run,  before printing result (performance run) -listenapi string
-    	listenAddr for local api service (default "localhost:8443") -myasn int
+    	listenAddr for local api service (default "localhost:0") -myasn int
-    	exclude your own asn from the generator -peerconfig string
+    	exclude your own asn from the generator -noapiservice
+    	do NOT create a local thread for the http api server that uses the json file as sources instead peeringdb.com/api-service.
+    -output string
+    	if set, will output the configuration to a file, else STDOUT -peerconfig string
-    	Path to peering configuration ini-file (default "./configuration/peering.ini") -print
+    	Path to peering configuration ini-file (default "./configuration/peering.ini") -style string
-    	print or just do a performance run (default true) -style string
-    	Style for routing-config, e.g. brocade, juniper, cisco... (default "brocade/netiron") -templates string
+    	Style for routing-config by template, e.g. brocade, juniper, cisco... (default "brocade/netiron") -templates string
     	directory for templates (default "./templates")
+    -version
+    	prints version and exit

 ### todo ###